matthewkastor/html-table-of-contents/README.md

 create your own stylesheet.

-If you're using this module outside of a browser you will have to supply a reference to a dom document object, unless you've called it `document`.
+If you're using this module outside of a browser you will have to supply a reference to a dom document object, unless you've called it `document` or have neglected to declare your document object globally.
 I did not require any specific module for parsing the DOM, because there are a few out there and it would be rude of me to force you to use a specific one for such a simple function.